Enadrome And Oculi

 Anodyne laughed, breaking the grasp of Oculi.
 He turned to the black.

-“Can’t you feel it Anodyne, the sensation of timelessness.
-This realm is void of time, those who wander, do so forever.
-Exiting the door, or stopping the heart, the only ways to escape the black.
-Furthermore, the longer they reside here the colder the doors get, they all run from the cold eventually.”
+“Can’t you feel it, Anodyne, the sensation of timelessness?
+This realm is void of time; those who wander do so forever.
+Exiting the door, or stopping the heart, is the only way to escape the black.
+Furthermore, the longer they reside here, the colder the doors get; they all run from the cold eventually.”

 Anodyne felt his breath getting heavier, exhaling he could see it disappear before him.